lelanthran/l2h/README.md

 > have substituted 2x spaces for each tab.*

 ## Language Rules
-There are only two rules to remember, both of which are very simple[^1]:
+There are only two main rules to remember, both of which are very simple[^1]:

 1. The first symbol of each s-expression is the HTML tag.
 2. Attributes for an HTML tag must be preceded with a `:` character.

+There's *one additional rule*:
+1. Tagnames starting with a period are all reserved for `l2h` builtin functions.

 Here's how it looks in practice: